Get your free calculation below.

 Thresholds.

 The current Stamp Duty threshold for residential properties in England and Northern Ireland from the 1st of October 2021 is 0% if the property value is less than £125,000.
-The table shows stamp duty rates from October 2021 for residential purchases.
+The table shows stamp duty rates from effective from 1st April 2025 for residential purchases.

 The Stamp Duty threshold for First Time Buyers is set at £500,000.
 So as a first-time buyer you will pay little or no tax if the purchase price is £500,000 or less and if you or anyone else you are buying with are first-time buyers.